 Requirement OCT-027: The OCT shall provide, via software command, the capability to set and get the selected channel for both transmit and receive.

 2.7 Polarization

-Requirement OCT-028: The OCT receiver shall accommodate any and all received polarization states at the plane of the receive aperture.
+Requirement OCT-028: The OCT's receiver shall accommodate random, time-varying polarization state.